Find Teaching Schools

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-There were about 6,800 jobs for Archivist in 2016 (in the United States).
+In the United States, there were 6,800 jobs for Archivist in 2016.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Archivist by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Archivist per year.

 undefined